 Elizabeth Shea (01:04)

-Yes, well, you have a fascinating story and I saw you as you went through your journey with Cathy, your business partner.
-So I'd love to hear a little bit more.
+Well, you have a fascinating story.
+I saw you as you went through your journey with Cathy, your business partner.
+So, I'd love to hear a little bit more.
 Let's hear your story.
 Tell us how you got started and how you got into the business and what your experience was like.

 Sue Keith (01:18)

-ditch it all and start a business from scratch.
-We did continue working with our clients as we built Cirrus Town until we reached what the point at which we were hoping we reached where we couldn't keep doing each well.
-So we effectively divorced our clients and then went all in on building the business.
+At that time, each of us had monogamous clients.
+What I mean by that is, each of us was doing staff augmentation work for our respective clients.
+We didn’t ditch it all and start a business from scratch.
+We continued working with our clients as we built Ceres Talent until we reached the point we were hoping to reach where we couldn't keep doing each well.
+So, we effectively divorced our clients and then went all in on building the business.

 Elizabeth Shea (02:28)